citp/privacy-policy-historical/s/si/sig/signal.co.md

+We may also supplement Client Data with outside records from third parties, and we treat the combined data as described in this Services Privacy Policy.

 ## Technologies Used to Collect Usage Data.

 We use many technologies to collect Usage Data.
 Some examples include:

-**_Cookies and Local Storage._** Cookies and local storage are data files placed within a browser on a device when it is used to visit a Data Source.
+**Cookies and Local Storage.** Cookies and local storage are data files placed within a browser on a device when it is used to visit a Data Source.
 Cookies and local storage can both be used to store a unique identifier for your device that can be used to recognize your device whenever you visit a client Data Source.
 Most browsers provide you with the ability to disable or decline cookies and local storage.
 You will need to check your browser’s settings for further information.

-**_Web Beacons._** Web Beacons are small graphic images or other web programming code called web beacons (also known as “1×1 GIFs” or “clear GIFs”) that are included in our clients’ Data Sources.
+**Web Beacons.** Web Beacons are small graphic images or other web programming code called web beacons (also known as “1×1 GIFs” or “clear GIFs”) that are included in our clients’ Data Sources.

-**_Embedded Scripts_**.
+**Embedded Scripts**.
 An embedded script is programming code that is designed to collect information about your interactions with a Data Source.
 The code is temporarily downloaded onto your device from our web server, is active only while you are connected to the Data Source, and is deactivated or deleted thereafter.

-**_SDKs and APIs_**.
+**SDKs and APIs**.
 SDKS and APIs are programming codes that collect information about your interactions with a Data Source.
 This code is installed on a Device, typically within our clients’ applications that you choose to download onto your mobile device.

 These technologies, and similar technologies we may use, and the information they collect may be used for many purposes, including, without limitation, tracking your visits to Data Sources, monitoring how you navigate a Data Source and determining your preferences and interests for the purposes of serving you targeted advertisements and other marketing messages.